 - Is very adaptable

-- Has a strong understanding of our business.
+- Has a strong understanding of client business.

 When selecting the right services partner, an organization should consider that a services integrator can assist with systems conversion and new implementations, helping the organization move forward at its own pace.